vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 - About the synchronization topology, Nebula Graph:

-  - Does not support synchronizing from multiple primary clusters to one secondary cluster.
+  - Supports synchronizing from one primary cluster to one secondary cluster, but not multiple primary clusters to one secondary cluster.

-  - Supports chained synchronization.
-For example, from cluster A to cluster B, and then cluster B to cluster C.
+  - Supports chained synchronization but not synchronization from one primary cluster to multiple secondary clusters directly.
+An example of chained synchronization is from cluster A to cluster B, and then cluster B to cluster C.

 - The synchronization is implemented asynchronously, but with low latency.